-- This is an easy one for maximizing profit margins: sell higher margin products!
-You can adjust your recommendation models to exclude products that are hurting your margins.
+- Sell higher margin products.
+This is an easy way to maximize profit margins, and you can adjust your recommendation models to exclude products that are hurting your margins.

-- Use a price optimizer to automatically find the ideal selling price for each of your products, based on where they are in the product lifecycle.
-This will inform you of any products with more room for profit maximization.
+- Use a price optimizer to automatically find the ideal selling price for each of your products based on where they are in the product lifecycle.
+This will keep you informed of any products with more room for profit maximization.

-How to Improve the Churn Rate (Customer Lifetime Period)?
+How To Improve Your Churn Rate (Customer Lifetime Period)

 Churn is a very complex metric, and there are many factors that combine to cause a customer to churn from your business.
 To decrease churn, you need to mainly focus on customer loyalty.
 Create incredible shopping experiences and your customers will stay with you.

-In order to get the most out of CLV, some of the specifics discussed in this article are a must.
+In order to get the most out of your CLV, there are some fundamental capabilities your business must have in your martech stack:

-Once that’s in place, there are numerous actionable uses for the metric.
+Once all your fundamental features are in place, there are numerous actionable uses for your customer lifetime value formula.
 Using CLV effectively can improve customer acquisition and customer retention, prevent churn, help you plan your marketing budget, measure the performance of your ads in more detail, and much more.